Henry Grove: Works

 He took care over his sermons, and systematised his lectures on metaphysics and ethics; his ethical system (published posthumously and in an unfinished state) was his favourite work.
 His first publication, on the "regulation of diversions" (1708), was designed to produce in his pupils the love of a high morale.
 He wrote hymns; his poetical flights were stimulated by the friendship of Elizabeth Singer.

 In 1708 he corresponded with Samuel Clarke on the defects of his argument for the existence of God.
-For Clarke, as a Newtonian, he had respect, but thought him inferior as a metaphysician to Andrew Baxter.
+For Clarke, as a Newtonian, he had respect, but thought him inferior as a metaphysician to Andrew Baxter (metaphysician).
 In 1714 he contributed four papers to the revived issue (eighth volume) of The Spectator.
 Grove published (1718) an essay on the immateriality of the soul.